Michael Springmann

-J. Michael Springmann was the head of the American visa bureau in Jeddah, Saudi Arabia, in the Reagan and former Bush administrations, from September 1987 through March 1989.
+J. Michael Springmann (b.
+1945) was the head of the American visa bureau in Jeddah, Saudi Arabia, in the Reagan and former Bush administrations, from September 1987 through March 1989.
+Since 1999 he has worked as an immigration, general practice, family, DUI, and DWI attorney and counselor at law, and is licensed to practice law in Washington, D.C., Maryland, and Virginia.
+The Law Office of J. Michael Springmann is based in Washington, D.C.

+Education

+Springmann holds a B.F.S.
+(Bachelor of Foreign Service) degree from Georgetown University (1967), and a JD from the American University Washington College of Law (1998).

 Claims regarding unqualified visa applicants and firing

 While stationed in Saudi Arabia, Springmann was "ordered by high level State Dept officials to issue visas to unqualified applicants".
 Springmann states that these applicants were terrorist recruits of Osama bin Laden, who were being sent to the United States in order to obtain training from the CIA.
-Springmann issued complaints to "higher authorities at several agencies", but they've been unanswered.
-The State Department has stated that the consular officer had final authority in issuing the visas, not Springmann.
+Springmann issued complaints to "higher authorities at several agencies," but they have gone unanswered, and his experiences were not mentioned in the 9/11 Commission Report.
+The State Department has stated that the consular officer (Jay Phillip Freres, who served as U.S. Consul General in Jeddah from 1986 to 1989) had final authority in issuing the visas, not Springmann.